-- a) For a Non-Permit Required Confined Space Entry, preparation of the confined space will be such that no hazardous atmosphere has the potential to occur in the space whenever any Authorized Entrant is inside the space. - b) If entry is required to remediate the space or establish a hazardous free environment to create the conditions for a Non-Permit Required Entry, this will be conducted under the appropriate Permit Required Confined Space Entry procedure.

-Hold Pre-Entry Meeting

-a) This should include the Company Representative, Entry Supervisor, and Authorized Entrant(s) as applicable.
-(Note an Attendant and local Rescue Personnel are not required for Non-Permit Required Confined Space Entry)

-Note: Where applicable, reclassification documentation may need to be completed and signed by participants in this meeting.
-See Documentation below.

-- b) Any other types of permitting (for the work inside the space itself) may be completed as part of this meeting. - 4.
+- 1. Pre-Entry Planning Activities, including - a) Assessing Confined Space hazards and hazards generated by work to be conducted in the Confined Space and corresponding controls, including preparation activities such as isolating, cleaning, etc. - b) All other applicable elements required in the written confined space entry plan (see above). - NOTE: A key element for Pre-Entry Planning Activities is to determine the feasibility of managing or measuring potential hazards to allow the Confined Space to be classified (or reclassified) as a Non-Permit Required Confined Space.
+It is critical to determine if a Permit Required Confined Space entry will be required as a part of this remediation effort and to plan these earlier entries accordingly. - 2.
+Confined Space Preparation - a) For a Non-Permit Required Confined Space Entry, preparation of the confined space will be such that no hazardous atmosphere has the potential to occur in the space whenever any Authorized Entrant is inside the space. - b) If entry is required to remediate the space or establish a hazardous free environment to create the conditions for a Non-Permit Required Entry, this will be conducted under the appropriate Permit Required Confined Space Entry procedure. - 3.
+Hold Pre-Entry Meeting - a) This should include the Company Representative, Entry Supervisor, and Authorized Entrant(s) as applicable.
+(Note an Attendant and local Rescue Personnel are not required for Non-Permit Required Confined Space Entry) - Note: Where applicable, reclassification documentation may need to be completed and signed by participants in this meeting.
+See Documentation below. - b) Any other types of permitting (for the work inside the space itself) may be completed as part of this meeting. - 4.
 Final pre-entry atmosphere testing is completed and documented as per plan requirements. - a) See above for correct procedure. - b) If mechanical ventilation will be used for Worker comfort (i.e., as opposed to managing a potentially hazardous atmosphere), it needs to be turned off for testing purposes and should only be re-engaged once testing is complete. - c) If the confined space has been reclassified, appropriate documentation to that effect should also be posted at the job site for the duration of the job. - 5.
 Authorized Entrant(s) may now enter to perform assigned tasks and warning provided to prevent unauthorized entry. - a) Applicable signage should now be in place or set up at this point (see above for Non-Permit Required Confined Space signage). - 6.
-Continuous atmospheric monitoring should continue throughout entry. - a) This should include measuring O2, LEL and any applicable toxic gas (e.g., H2S, CO) and may be done using a Personal Gas Monitor worn by entrants.
+Continuous atmospheric monitoring should continue throughout entry.

-- 7. In the event of an unanticipated hazard or hazardous atmosphere arising, the following must be done: - a) All Authorized Entrants exit the space. - b) The source of any hazardous atmosphere arising must be determined. - c) Re-entry as a Non-Permit Required Confined Space can only take place if the hazard or the source of the hazardous atmosphere is discovered and eliminated (without entry).
-A re-evaluation of the space should be documented in this case. - d) If the hazard or hazardous atmosphere source cannot be discovered and eliminated without entry, a Permit Required Confined Space Entry will be required to complete any tasks. - e) The event needs to be documented and filed with the Confined Space Entry Permits for consideration in future entries and as part of the annual review.
+- a) This should include measuring O2, LEL and any applicable toxic gas (e.g., H2S, CO) and may be done using a Personal Gas Monitor worn by entrants. - 7.
+In the event of an unanticipated hazard or hazardous atmosphere arising, the following must be done: - a) All Authorized Entrants exit the space. - b) The source of any hazardous atmosphere arising must be determined. - c) Re-entry as a Non-Permit Required Confined Space can only take place if the hazard or the source of the hazardous atmosphere is discovered and eliminated (without entry).
+A re-evaluation of the space should be documented in this case. - d) If the hazard or hazardous atmosphere source cannot be discovered and eliminated without entry, a Permit Required Confined Space Entry will be required to complete any tasks. - e) The event needs to be documented and filed with the Confined Space Entry Permits for consideration in future entries and as part of the annual review. - 8.
 The Confined Space is closed or otherwise barricaded and signed to prevent unauthorized entry.